It is not always possible to pay respects in person, so we hope that this small token will help.

 John C. “Putter” Lutz (fourth generation) was raised in Exeter Township and now resides in Oley Township.
 His parents J. Elmer “Buddy” Jr and Janet P. had four children, Putter being the youngest.
 Two brothers John E. “Wedge” III, John F. “Chip” II and one sister Courtney.

 Putter is a 1978 graduate of Exeter High School and a 1981 graduate of Northampton Community College of Mortuary Science.
 Putter began working at the funeral home in 1974 and became the owner and supervisor in 1983.

-Putter and his wife Kim (Stankiewicz) have thee children: John C. II, Peter, and Rachel.
+Putter and his wife Kim (Stankiewicz) have three children: John C. II, Peter, Rachel and four grandchildren Chandler, Hudson, Grace, and Charlie.
 Putter enjoys golfing, hunting and spending time with his family.